-The first game sessions will consist of developing your character.
-Depending on the number of players this process might take from a few hours to a few days.
+The first sessions of the game consist of developing your character.
+Depending on the number of players this process will take between a few hours and a few days.

-This is a very important part of the game since your character will be your way to navigate through The Dragon and interact with your fellow adventurers.
+This is a very important part of the game because your character will become your vehicle to navigate through The Dragon and interact with your fellow adventurers.
 The more attached you are to your character, the more you will enjoy role-playing it.

-To create your character, you will be asked to share personal stories with other players.
-The idea is to dig into intimacy in order to fictionalize yourself.
-Share what you feel like sharing, there is no obligation in sharing things you don't feel comfortable with.
-Great characters might be built upon personal stuff, but secrets and that which is not named might also nurture your character.
-Since playing Draconis Lacrimae can take you on a very personal journey, before starting the game it's better to...
+To create your character, you will be asked to share personal stories with the other players.
+In order to fictionalize yourself you will dive into your intimacy.
+Share what you feel like sharing, there is no obligation to share things you don't feel comfortable with.
+Great characters might be built upon personal stuff, but secrets and things that are not named can also nurture your character.

+Because playing Draconis Lacrimæ can take you on a very personal journey, before starting the game it's good to...